This page includes guidelines and procedures for Specific Purpose Funds, Internal Reserves, Unidentified Receipts, and Account Code 731200 usage.

 - Research deposits that remain unidentified prior to the previous three fiscal years are either:

-- refunded to agency, or
+- refunded to

 - cleared against annual research write-offs in the Suspense Account.